rweigel/phys260/Kirchhoffs_Laws/README.md

+# General

+The introduction of this activity does not describe how to determine the voltage changes across batteries and resistors.
+It is expected that the instructor will review this.

 # 2022 Fall

 rsw: Mention at start that they should not solve using equivalent resistances unless instructed to do so.
 The reason is that they will see the motivation for equivalent resistances after doing a few problems without them.
 In addition, it may be better to learn KVL and KCL first and then learn about equivalent resistances separately.